 Unfortunately, hundreds of Xarelto patients have died.
 When someone dies through the fault of another, his or her surviving family members can often file a wrongful death lawsuit.
 A wrongful death lawsuit can recover compensation for medical expenses, funeral costs, lost income, lost support, lost companionship, and other damages.
 No lawsuit can replace the loss of a loved one.
 But they can help surviving spouses and children avoid financial difficulties.

-Get Free Legal Help with Your Xarelto Claim Today
+Get Legal Help with Your Xarelto Claim Today

 While a successful Xarelto lawsuit can provide patients and their loved ones with financial compensation, navigating the legal intricacies can be a difficult task.
-Patients who are injured from taking Xarelto can have a product liability attorney provide a free initial review of their claims, and suggest legal options, at no cost to them.
+Patients who are injured from taking Xarelto can discuss their situation with a local drugs and medical devices attorney to learn about their legal options.